Brexit deal at hand in Brussels, Johnson struggles to win support at home

 Pro-Brexit lawmakers from Johnson’s governing Conservative Party say they will only back a deal if it has gained the support of the DUP, which fears Northern Ireland could be left behind in the EU’s orbit when Britain leaves.

-Johnson has held talks with the DUP and pro-Brexit Conservatives on Tuesday and was expected to do so again on Wednesday, and his spokesman said towards the end of the day that talks with the DUP were still underway.
+Johnson’s spokesman said towards the end of the day that talks with the DUP were still underway in London.

 A central figure in the 2016 referendum who came to power as leader of the Conservative Party in July, Johnson has pledged to take Britain out of the EU on Oct.
 31 with or without a deal.